When you woke up this morning, what did you do first?

 “For how could we do what justice requires if we are distracted by things that don’t matter, if we are naive, gullible, inconstant?”

 He’s got to be referring to our texting and driving habits, right?
 The Stoics were known for their disciplined pursuit of excellence, especially when it comes to maintaining emotional stability—which they kept regardless of how stressful a situation they might’ve been dealing with at any given moment.
 This type of emotional stability wasn’t built overnight.
 It was built by way of habit.
 Want to learn about adding some Stoic flare to your own habits?
-Pick up a copy of Meditations.

 6. Willpower by John Tierney, Roy Baumeister